 - In a recent open-labelled trial on people with dementia, the use of a range of essential oils, including ylang ylang, patchouli, rosemary, peppermint and others, produced a marked decrease in disturbed behaviour in the majority of participants.
 This led to a reduction in prescribed conventional medicines, thereby delivering cost savings.

-Results of placebo-controlled clinical trials using lavender and Melissa (lemon balm) for the treatment of residential care residents with advanced dementia have shown that:
+Results of placebo-controlled clinical trials using lavender and Melissa (lemon balm) for Alzheimer's natural treatment of residential care residents with advanced dementia have shown that: